iiLegendNeverSleepsx/dart-bot-development/docs/colors.md

 # Embed Colors
-> Use this for embed colors.
+> Use this for embed colors, make sure to edit it to get the color.

 DEFAULT: 0,
 AQUA: 1752220,